The Fifth Elephant: Plot summary

 The Ankh-Morpork City Watch recover the replica Scone of Stone.
 It is undamaged, but they suspect that someone has made a replica of the replica.
-However, in response to Colon's refusal to pay the Watchmen (having burnt the pay chitty along with the rest of the mounting paperwork), Corporal Nobby Nobbs, who lost out on promotion as Colon's aide de camp, sets up the Guild of Watchmen in protest with himself as Guild President.
+In response to Colon's refusal to pay the Watchmen (having burnt the pay chitty along with the rest of the mounting paperwork), Corporal Nobby Nobbs, who lost out on promotion as Colon's aide de camp, sets up the Guild of Watchmen with himself as Guild President.
 The other members of the Watch join and protest against Colon, but eventually it dwindles to just Nobby, Constable Visit, zombie Constable Reg Shoe and golem Constable Dorfl.
-Crime falls to an all-time low, due to expectations by criminal organisations (Guilds included) of Vimes's imminent return.
-In Überwald, Vimes extends his activities to include an unofficial investigation into the theft of the real Scone of Stone.
-He rapidly determines that the dwarfs' system of guard on it is nothing like as secure as the dwarfs think it is and that the Scone could have been stolen in a number of different ways without too much difficulty, but nevertheless later concludes that it was not in fact stolen, but destroyed in situ and its remains concealed by mixing them with the sand on the floor of the cave.

-Following an attempt on the Low King-designate's life, Vimes is wrongly imprisoned by the dwarfs but escapes with the help of Lady Margolota, Überwald's most senior vampire.
-In the forest of the wintry countryside he is tracked by the conspiring werewolves - forced by Wolfgang into playing "the game" he must outrun the werewolves.
+In Überwald, Vimes begins an unofficial investigation into the theft of the real Scone of Stone.
+He determines that the Scone was not in fact stolen, but destroyed in situ and its remains concealed by mixing them with the sand on the floor of the cave.
+Following an attempt on the Low King-designate's life, Vimes is wrongly imprisoned by the dwarves but escapes with the help of Lady Margolota, Überwald's most senior vampire.
+In the forest of the wintry countryside he is forced by Wolfgang into playing "the game", in which he must outrun the werewolves to survive.
 Carrot and Angua arrive just in time to save Vimes from the murderous pack.

 Vimes' wife has been taken to the castle of Angua's werewolf family, so the commander and his entourage set out to save her.
 Managing to defeat the power-hungry Wolfgang, they are also able to restore the Scone of Stone.
-However, it is revealed that the Scone recovered is in fact the Ankh-Morpork-made copy, but it is accepted as the Scone of Stone is periodically replaced.
+However, it is revealed not only that the Scone recovered is in fact the Ankh-Morpork-made copy, but that the Stone is periodically replaced.
 It is used to compel the Low King's 'Ideas Taster' (advisor) Dee to confess to his role in its theft and the assassination attempt, being driven by jealousy of Ankh-Morporkian dwarves being allowed to be openly female.

 Back in their embassy, Lady Sybil finally manages to tell Vimes that she is pregnant, but the Morporkians are once more attacked by Wolfgang.
-In a final stand-off, he resists arrest and is killed by Commander Vimes with a Clacks flare.
-With the Low King's regalia returned, the enthronement ceremony finally takes place, and Vimes is granted prime rates for fat imports to Ankh-Morpork, thus fulfilling his original mission, and presented with gifts by the Low King.
+In a stand-off, Wolfgang resists arrest and is killed by Commander Vimes with a Clacks flare.
+With the Low King's regalia returned, the enthronement ceremony finally takes place, and Vimes is granted prime rates for fat imports to Ankh-Morpork, thus fulfilling his original mission.
 As the Morporkian delegation leaves, the Low King implies that he is in fact female.